hynek/structlog/docs/getting-started.rst

    $ pip install structlog

-If you want pretty exceptions in development (you know you do!), additionally install either `rich <https://github.com/willmcgugan/rich>`_ or `better-exceptions <https://github.com/qix-/better-exceptions>`_.
+If you want pretty exceptions in development (you know you do!), additionally install either rich_ or `better-exceptions`_.
 Try both to find out which one you like better -- the screenshot in the README and docs homepage is rendered by ``rich``.

-On Windows, you also have to install `colorama`_ if you want colorful output beside exceptions.
+On Windows, you also have to install colorama_ if you want colorful output beside exceptions.

 Your First Log Entry
 --------------------

 A lot of effort went into making ``structlog`` accessible without reading pages of documentation.
-And indeed, the simplest possible usage looks like this:
+And indeed, the simplest possible usage looks like this (if you're reading this on a small screen, you):

 .. doctest::